IIT-PAVIS/acoustic-images-self-supervision/README.md

 ## Preparing the dataset

+For researchers who wish to use ACoustic Images and Videos in the Wild dataset for non-commercial research and/or educational purposes, please write to valentina.sanguineti@iit.it an email with your name, organization explaining the research purpose for which you would like to utilize the dataset and we will provide a link to download it.

-First we need to download the dataset.
-The dataset is delivered as a compressed zip file.
+The dataset is delivered as compressed zip files.
 Once downloaded and decompressed, the data has to be converted into TensorFlow's native [TFRecord](https://www.tensorflow.org/api_docs/python/python_io#tfrecords-format-details) format.
 Each TFRecord will contain a [TF-SequenceExample](https://github.com/tensorflow/tensorflow/blob/r1.4/tensorflow/core/example/example.proto)